 A great way to build your Community and advocacy marketing is to send gifts to your customers and potential influencer partners.
 It’s a common tactic that can lead to revenue and growth for your business.
 Remember, influencers get messages all the time and in today’s increasingly digital world, you need to remember that most people won’t care about your cold email unless you show some value.
 If you have a great product, sending gifts can be a great way to get capture an influencer’s attention.
 For example, teams working on fashion products, have the benefit of building a strong gifting model into your mixed media models because at scale gifting shows implicit value, connection to the brand, and exclusivity.

 Teams can pair gifting and affiliates, gifting and sponsored content, or just gifting itself.
-On Dovetale, we’ve seen millions of dollars of gifts processed to influencers.
 The average gift value is around $80.43, the average production value is $21.23 and the average influencer has about 25K followers with an engagement rate of 4.2%.
 That means if this influencer posted about your product, about 1,000 people will engage with the post and if 1% of those purchased, 10 people would become customers.
 That means your net gain on this one influencer could be $592.
 Of course, you’ll need to factor in labor and marketing costs, but these types of activations can be extraordinarily lucrative for you.

 Most experienced influencers have a PO box available on their YouTube channel or in the Dovetale directory, but if you’re planning to work with up and comers you can either reach out to influencers directly or use the Dovetale gifting product.
 Reaching out to influencers directly to give them a gift is always a great way to break the ice so that’s a great way to build a relationship.
 That being said, Dovetale has several gifting features that keep address information anonymous and protects influencers.
 Teams can simply send a gift to an influencer and they can redeem it without the brand knowing their personal details.
 In general, I wouldn’t recommend sending a gift without an email, DM, or some other communication.
 Influencers have some weird things show up at their mailbox and you don’t want to be in that category :)